kodebach/lcdproc/USING_ELEKTRA.md

 #> check/enum/#3 = yellow
 #> type = string
 ```
-Not the `user` namespace this time instead of the `spec` namespace from the example before.
+Note the `user` namespace which is used.
+You can also change it globally by editing the key in the
+`system` namespace (`system/sw/lcdproc/lcdd/#0/current/curses/backlight`)
 If you edit the first line of the editor (` = red`) you can change the actual value which is used by lcdproc.
 If you change the value to an invalid one, elektra will tell you after you exit the editor.
+You can also see all set values by calling `kdb editor 'user/sw/lcdproc/lcdd/#0/current' ni`.

 ### QT Gui